StanfordMIMI/DDM2/README.md

 Different experiments are controlled by configuration files, which are in ```config/```.

 We have provided default training configurations for reproducing our experiments.
-Users are required to **change the path vairables** to their own directory/data before running any experiments.
+Users are required to **change the path vairables** to their own directory/data before running any experiments. *More detailed guidances are provided as inline comments in the config files.*

 ### Train

 The training of DDM<sup>2</sup> contains three sequential stages.
-For each stage, a corresponding config file need to be passed as a coommand line flag.
+For each stage, a corresponding config file (or an update of the original config file) need to be passed as a coommand line arg.

 1. To train our Stage I:
 ```python3 train_noise_model.py -p train -c config/hardi.json```